lawynnj/game-scheduler/README.md

   2. create a scheduled Cloud Watch Rule that will trigger on the day of the game.
 The rule will trigger a Lambda function that sends email notification.

-`Tech stack`: AWS DynamoDb, Lambda, Simple notification service, Simple email service, Cloud watch events, GraphQL, AppSync, React and Typescript.
+`Tech stack`: AWS DynamoDb, Cognito, Lambda, Simple notification service, Simple email service, Cloud watch events, GraphQL, AppSync, React and Typescript.

 # Code